Dui club

 This dui club, reserved for chiefs or priests, was carved using a lithic tool and shells.

-This weapon was used to break bones with its sharp edges and could be used as a shield to ward off arrows and slingshot projectiles thanks to its “fan-shaped” top.
+This weapon could break bones with its sharp edges and could be used as a shield to ward off arrows and slingshot projectiles thanks to its “fan-shaped” top.

 Price: €16,000